b4blue/b4blue.github.io/docs/index.md

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/notifications2.png" alt="">

 To follow more items at a time, when you are doing a search on a specific product, under menu `Actions` select `Follow Results` and all the items from search results will be followed.

-### Unfollow search results {#anc5}

-This is similar to following search results, but in this case, all the results from the search will be unfollowed.